jaimegildesagredo/doublex-expects/README.rst

 Usage
 -----

-Just import the ``expect`` callable and start writing test assertions for test doubles.
+Just import the ``expect`` callable and start writing assertions for test doubles.

 .. code-block:: python